soswow/my-presentations/resume.md

 ### 08/2014 — Date.now() Full-stack engineer @ [Atlassian](https://www.atlassian.com)

 **Stack parts:**
-Java, JavaScript, TypeScript, Node, Micro servises, Angular, React
+Java, JavaScript, TypeScript, Node, Micro services, Angular, React

 ### 03/2013 — 08/2014 Front-end engineer @ [Toggl](http://toggl.com)

 **Technologies:**
 Backbone, CoffeeScript, Grunt, Scss, WebSockets, Offline work, Local storage, Thick client with REST API backend

-As part of the Toggl development team I developed a completely new web experience for our user base of more than 500,000.
+As part of the Toggl development team, I developed a completely new web experience for our user base of more than 500,000.
-This is complete static client-side application that uses REST API on backend.
+This is a complete static client-side application that uses REST API on the backend.
-I modularized our client-side Backbone code in order to increase maintainability and facilitate its re-use.
+I modularized our client-side Backbone code in order to increase maintainability and facilitate its reuse.
 It uses websockets for instantaneous synchronisation and can also work offline.
-It's live right now and accessible on [http://new.toggl.com](http://new.toggl.com).
+It's life right now and accessible on [http://new.toggl.com](http://new.toggl.com).
 [Screenshots](http://goo.gl/ock3gT)

 I wrote the web application for Toggl's hiring campaign as a personal initiative.
 Every applicant can test his or her knowledge and show their coding skills.
 [Screenshots](http://goo.gl/6aTWse) I released this code as an [open source](https://github.com/soswow/lobzik) project.

-I initiated and pushed through an idea of writing new mobile app using native technologies (the old one was unpretty mobile website wrapped with Cordova).
+I initiated and pushed through an idea of writing a new mobile app using native technologies (the old one was unpretty mobile website wrapped with Cordova).
 Later I was in the team who created initial [beta version](http://blog.toggl.com/2014/03/new-android-app-sneak-peek-call-beta-testers/).

 ### 03/2012 - 03/2013 — Software Engineer for Web @ [Zeroturnaround](http://zeroturnaround.com)